 The Central Rivers Assistive Technology (AT) Resource Team:

-- Provides assistive technology consultative services, trainings, and resources for school districts, families, and children (birth through 21) within Central Rivers AEA.
+- Provides assistive technology consultative services, training, and resources for school districts, families, and children (birth through 21) within Central Rivers AEA.

-- Offers learning opportunities on assistive technologies tools and strategies.
+- Offers learning opportunities for assistive technologies tools and strategies.

-- Is comprised of professionals including special education consultants, school psychologists, occupational therapists, physical therapists, speech/language pathologists, special education technology specialists, and administrators.
+- Is comprised of professionals including special education consultants, school psychologists, speech/language pathologists, special education technology specialists, technology integrationists, and administrators.

 - Uses the SETT (Student, Environments, Tasks, Tools) Framework based on the work of Joy Zabala to ‘consider’ the assistive technology needs of a student in order: